 Mark 16:17-18 (King James Version, KJV)

-And when Paul had gathered a bundle of sticks, and laid them on the fire, there came a viper out of the heat, and fastened on his hand.
+3 ….had gathered a bundle of sticks, and laid them on the fire, there came a viper out of the heat, and fastened on his hand.

 4 And when the barbarians saw the venomous beast hang on his hand, they said among themselves, No doubt this man is a murderer, whom, though he hath escaped the sea, yet vengeance suffereth not to live.

 5 And he shook off the beast into the fire, and felt no harm.

 Worship services usually include singing, praying, speaking in tongues and preaching.
 The front of the church, behind the pulpit, is the designated area for handling snakes.
 Rattlesnakes, cottonmouths, and copperheads ….are the most common, but even cobras have been used.
 During the service, believers may approach the front and pick up the snakes, usually raising them into the air….
 The snakes are considered incarnations of demons, and handling the snakes demonstrates one’s power over them.
 Members are not required to handle the snakes.
-Some believers will also engage in drinking poison (most commonly strychnine) at this time.
+Some believers will also engage in drinking poison (most commonly strychnine) at this time….

 If a handler is bitten, it is generally interpreted as a lack of faith or failure to follow the leadership of the Holy Spirit.
 Bitten believers usually do not seek medical help, but look to God for their healing.
 George Went Hensley died in Florida in 1955 from a venomous snakebite.”

-All of which brings us to ….
-Two rather interesting questions that arise as we look at the reading from Galatians on the one hand and the Gospel of Luke on the other.
+All of which brings us to two rather interesting questions that arise as we look at the reading from Galatians, on the one hand, and the Gospel of Luke on the other.

 Here I mean the relation between freedom and the earlier (Mosaic) law on the one hand And on the other: the expansion of the church’s mission (post Pentecost) into an epochal transition — namely to embrace the whole world of the Gentiles.

 Expanding Mission to embrace the Gentiles

 If we bring together the testimony of Luke (24.
 47-9) and Acts (1.
-8) we have first the promise of the risen Lord to the eleven apostles that they will receive power through the Holy Spirit and that they will be his witnesses in Jerusalem, in all Judaea and Samaria, and ‘to the end of the earth’. – a phrase which could be taken to mean Rome (though it would still be representing the centre of the Gentile world) or, as is more probable, the furthest extent of the inhabited world.
+8) we have first the promise of the risen Lord to the eleven apostles that they will receive power through the Holy Spirit and that they will be his witnesses in Jerusalem, in all Judaea and Samaria, and ‘to the end of the earth’. – a phrase which could be taken to mean Rome (though it would still be representing the centre of the Gentile world) or, as I take to be more probable, the furthest extent of the inhabited world.